 In the last decade of the 20th century, a series of molecular phylogenetic analyzes confirmed that Sarcodine was not a monophyletic group.

-In view of these findings, the old scheme was abandoned and the Sarcodina amoebas dispersed among many other high-level taxonomic groups.
+Given these findings, the old scheme was abandoned, and the Sarcodina amoebas dispersed among many other high-level taxonomic groups.

 Today, most traditional sarcodines are placed in two supergroups of eukaryotes: Amoebozoa and Rhizaria.